Andreas-Dorfer/base-types/README.md

 - `RegexAttribute`
 - `NonEmptyGuidAttribute`
 ## JSON Serialization
 The generated types are transparent to the serializer.
-They are serialized like the types they wrap (when you use [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0)).
+They are serialized like the types they wrap (with [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0)).
 ## Custom Attributes
 You can create custom attributes.
 Let's say you need a `DateTime` only for weekends:
 ```csharp